Narrative Therapy

 Who is narrative therapy best for?

-Narrative therapy can be used by individuals, couples and families from diverse backgrounds to address issues such as anxiety, depression, trauma, addiction, relationship conflicts, difficulties in coping with everyday struggles or to improve the quality of their life.
+Narrative therapy can be used by individuals, couples, and families from diverse backgrounds to address issues such as anxiety, depression, trauma, addiction, relationship conflicts, difficulties in coping with everyday struggles, or to improve the quality of their lives.

 Who should not use narrative therapy?